-The Custom-Built Rifle
+The Custom Built Rifle

 By Chuck Hawks

-Custom-built rifles are far more popular than bespoke shotguns in North America, which is peculiar when you think about it.
+Custom built rifles are far more popular than bespoke shotguns in North America, which is peculiar when you think about it.
 Perfect stock fit is crucial to top performance with a shotgun, while most shooters can shoot about as accurately in the field with a rifle built to factory dimensions as they can with a rifle stocked to their measurements.

 A shotgun, on the other hand, is swung ahead of a flying target and fired while in motion.
-The stock of a shotgun is the rear sight in that it aligns the gun and the shooter's eye with the target.
+The stock of a shotgun is the rear sight, in that it aligns the gun and the shooter's eye with the target.
 The shooters attention is entirely on the target, he never sees the gun except as an elongated blur at the bottom of his field of view.

 Never the less, it is the custom rifle about which most well healed American shooters dream.
 Perhaps this is due to our heritage as "a nation of riflemen."
 There is a sense of satisfaction in owning something unique, made specifically for the owner.
 Particularly when that something is superior both functionally and aesthetically.
-For many hunters and sportsman, the Holy Grail of firearms is a custom hunting rifle.
+For many hunters and sportsman, the Holy Grail of firearms is a custom built hunting rifle.

 Another important factor is that pride of ownership usually leads to confidence in the field.
 Confidence is a factor in the success of practically any endeavor.